Trade Stock Indices

 Technical Analysis of Inverted Hammer Trading Candle-stick

-A buy is completed when a candlestick closes above the neckline, this is opening of candlestick on the leftside of this pattern.
+A buy is completed when a candle closes above the neckline, this is opening of candle on the leftside of this pattern.
 The neckline in this instance is a resistance area.

-Stop orders for the buy stock trades should be set a few pips below the lowest stock trading price on the recent low.
+Stop orders for the buy stock trades should be set a couple of pips below the lowest stock trading price on the recent low.

 Shooting Star Candlestick

 This is a bearish reversal candle pattern.
-It occurs at top of a market trend.
+It occurs at top of a trend.

 It occurs at the top of an up trend where the open price is same as the low and trading price then rallied upward but was forced back downwards to close at near the open.